-Under the Seed Enterprise Investment Scheme (SEIS) new companies can raise seed capital: it provides 50% tax relief for investors investing in start-up companies, with also a generous Capital Gains break.
+Under the Seed Enterprise Investment Scheme (SEIS) new companies can raise seed capital.
+It provides 50% tax relief for investors investing in start-up companies, with also a generous Capital Gains break:

 The Enterprise Investment Scheme (EIS) provides tax incentives in the form of a variety of tax reliefs to investors who invest in smaller, unquoted, trading companies.

-No tax on granting the option.
+There is no income tax liability on granting the option.